pingcap/tidb-dev-guide/src/understand-tidb/cbo.md

 ## Summary

 This chapter specifically introduces the `Volcano Optimizer` currently used by TiDB.
-We describe in detail how Cost-Based Optimization selects a physical plan with the least cost based on statistics and cost models.
+We describe in detail how cost-based optimization selects a physical plan with the least cost based on statistics and cost models.

 But we still have some problems that the current framework can not handle.
 For example: